Glossary TermApril 20, 2024

 Definition

-When the exchange forcefully closes your trade because you lost too much.
-It's the repo man coming to take your car - except faster and with no warning.
+When the exchange forcibly closes your trade because you lost too much.
+It's the repo man coming for your car — only faster and without warning.

-Here's the deal: when you trade with leverage (borrowed money), the exchange will automatically close your position if your losses get too big.
-This is called liquidation - and it's the fastest way to lose everything in trading.
+Here is how it works: when you trade with leverage (borrowed money), the exchange will automatically close your position if your losses become too great.
+That is called liquidation — and it is the fastest way to lose everything in trading.

 Think of it this way: leverage is like a loan from the exchange.
-Liquidation is them calling in that loan immediately because you can't pay it anymore.
+Liquidation is the moment they demand that loan back immediately because you can no longer service it.

-In plain English: Liquidation is when the exchange says, "You're losing too much, we're closing your trade NOW," and you lose your entire investment in that position.
+In simple terms: Liquidation is when the exchange says "You are losing too much, we are closing your trade NOW," and you lose your entire investment in that position.

 How Liquidation Works